🔍 공개 퀴즈 검색

 3. Always informal or constant casualness

-4. More formal than spoken communication ✓
+4. Less formal than spoken or more casual

 When someone says 'Please call me by my first name,' you should: